Eva K. Lee: Career

-Biosecurity, radiological/nuclear incidents, and disasters response
+Biosecurity, radiological/nuclear incidents, and disaster response

-Lee's work has included collaboration with the Centers for Disease Control and Prevention on defenses against pandemic and biological weapons.
+Lee's work has included collaboration with the Centers for Disease Control and Prevention on defenses against pandemics and biological weapons.
 The system she developed has decision support capabilities for modeling and optimizing the public health infrastructure for hazardous emergency response].
 It is designed for use in biological and radiological preparedness, disease outbreak planning and response, and natural disasters planning.
 It helps officials plan for dispensing facilities locations, to ensure optimal facility staffing and allocation of resources, including routing of the population and dispensing modalities.
 It also tracks infra-facility infection.
 Although Lee received numerous offers from technology companies wanting to buy the program from her and Georgia Tech, she negotiated with the university to make it available free so that any health department could use it.

 Lee has contributed some major development in establishing the field of "Systems Vaccinology" and in the understanding of foundations of vaccine mechanism, how to prospectively determine the efficacy of a vaccine in clinical trials.
 Through machine learning and systems modeling, she was involved in the optimization of influenza vaccines, uncovering how people respond to the vaccines, and vaccine immunogenicity in Yellow Fever, and Malaria.
 This has critical implications to rapid vaccine design and testing, evaluation, and precision medicine where predictions can be made to determine individuals who are most benefit from vaccine and those who are not, thus protecting individuals against adverse drug effect.
 Along with the biological experts, the groundbreaking work in yellow fever started an entirely new field of research, now known as “Systems Vaccinology.”
 Systems Vaccinology is today recognized as one of the most exciting areas of research in vaccine science and immunology, and has been brought to the fore with the COVID-19 crisis, where some one hundred vaccine candidates are being developed.

 Lee has served on NAE/NAS/IOM, NRC, NBSB, DTRA panel committees related to biological, radiological, and chemical incidents, medical countermeasures dispensing, public health and medical preparedness, and healthcare systems innovation.